Gustavo-Stedile/minimal-opengl-glew-glm-environment/README.md

 cd minimal-opengl-glew-glm-environment
 make run # or however your makefile binary is called
 ```

+### `cautions:`
+you need to be well assured that all those packages are compatible with 64-bit environments, as some libraries may crash your code if you messed up that

 ### `where to find those packages:`
 <ul>